Do Tinder Messages Have Read Receipts to Tell When a Message Is Seen?

 Breadcrumbing is an irritating and annoying form of behavior on Tinder.
 Breadcrumbing gets its name from the old children’s folk tale “Hansel and Gretel”.
 Hansel and Gretel, you may remember, were two little children whose parents decided to abandon them in the woods.
 But the clever children, having heard this diabolical plan, left pieces of bread behind them on the trail so that they would be able to find their way home.
 So what does breadcrumbing mean in the context of Tinder?

 Well, if someone occasionally messages you – usually in a positive and mildly flirtatious way – but then never seems to get back to you on suggestions to meet or advance the relationship, they may be breadcrumbing you.
 A breadcrumber dabs out little pieces of attention and provokes further interest from their matches, but doesn’t have any intention of taking things any further.
-They find you interesting or desirable enough to keep you on their roster of “maybe”, but not interesting or desirable enough to find out if you’re actually a “yes”.
-My suggestion is that once it’s become clear someone is a breadcrumber, just bid them farewell and move on to someone else.
+They find you interesting or desirable enough to keep you on their roster of “maybes”, but not interesting or desirable enough to find out if you’re actually a “yes”.
+The best way to deal with a breadcrumber is to not deal with them at all.
+You can choose to respond to their messages or ignore them, but it’s best to not become emotionally or mentally invested with someone who isn’t serious about talking to you.

 The wildly popular Tinder person is that lucky man or woman who has it all – brains, attractiveness, a great career, money, wit – and as a result, they are just insanely popular.
 They’ve long since turned off match notifications from the app, because otherwise their phone would be alerting them 24/7 – and it’s already exploding from their existing lengthy list of friends who are messaging them about parties and dates.
 How did you match with this dreamboat?
 Well, the wildly popular person goes swiping just like everybody else, and they did think you were interesting or cute so they swiped right – before getting pulled back into their social swirl.
 They aren’t blowing you off, they just have 82 unread messages and 20 more every hour.